mmkal/pgkit/packages/typegen/readme.md

 This is by design, because if you could, a change in the underlying table might cause typegen to detect a new type, which would be ignored, had you overwritten it.
 This would cause type changes to go unnoticed and we can't have that.
 With intersections, the resulting property will be of type `never`, when an underlying column type changes.
 This will alert you to the change, so you can update your manual enhancements.

+## Ignoring Queries

+For file-based ignores, you can use the [exclude option](#configuration) to set a pattern or specific file(s) to be ignored via the config file or using the CLI option.

+Typegen also automatically ignores all queries with zero chance of returning a result (i.e. sql fragments).

+If you want to exclude a specific query from processing, you can add a `--typegen-ignore` or `/* typegen-ignore */` comment anywhere in the query.

 ## Examples

 [The tests](./test) and [corresponding fixtures](./test/fixtures) are a good starting point to see what the code-generator will do.